Interview with author Corey Anne Abreau

 Book Is Available On Amazon

 Q2.
-Tell us about the process of coming up with the book cover and the title ‘Mind Your Garden’?
+Tell us about the process of coming up with the book cover and the title ‘Notes Left In Time’?

 Q3.
 When writing a book how do you keep things fresh, for both your readers and also yourself?